MrCrayfish/ControllableSDL/README.md

-Controllable-SDL
+ControllableSDL
 ========
-Controllable-SDL is a fork of [libsdl4j](https://github.com/libsdl4j).
-Its purpose is purely for [Controllable](https://github.com/MrCrayfish/Controllable), a Minecraft mod that adds controller support.
+ControllableSDL is a fork of [libsdl4j](https://github.com/libsdl4j).
+Its purpose is purely for [Controllable](https://github.com/MrCrayfish/Controllable), a Minecraft mod that adds game controller support.
 It has been modernised to use the Gradle build system and use GitHub workflows for automated testing and building.
-In comparison to libsdl4j, Controllable-SDL supplies embedded libraries for Windows, Linux, and MacOS and their popular architectures.
-Controllable-SDL targets the latest released version of SDL2 (`2.30.10`), and unlike libsdl4j, will load embedded libraries first before falling back to searching the system for an SDL installations.
+In comparison to libsdl4j, ControllableSDL supplies embedded libraries for Windows, Linux, and MacOS and their popular architectures.
+ControllableSDL targets the latest released version of SDL2 (`2.30.10`), and unlike libsdl4j, will load embedded libraries first before falling back to searching the system for an SDL installations.
 This attempts to ensure we are loading `2.30.10` of SDL2, and not an older version.

-While Controllable-SDL essentially has full API support for SDL2, `video`, `audio`, and `render` modules have been disabled in releases as:
+While ControllableSDL essentially has full API support for SDL2, `video`, `audio`, and `render` modules have been disabled in releases as:
 - Controllable only requires the modules needed for interfacing with game controllers.
 - It reduces the file size of the natives.